fmager/real-time/m0_introduction/s0_intro_to_computing.md

 It is worth noting that a compute shader using a graphics-based API, such as Vulkan, can perform just as well as an implementation in a compute-only API, such as CUDA.
 One example of this is [VkFFT](https://github.com/DTolm/VkFFT).
-A GPU API is all the stuff that you have to write in your code that is not the function itself that you want to run.
+A GPU API is all the stuff that you have to write in your code that is not the function (shaders) that you want to run.
 It could be calls like creating a connection to the GPU, allocating memory on the GPU, transferring the contents of a buffer to the memory you just allocated on the GPU or launching your shader/kernel and transferring the results back to the CPU.
 The GPU languages themselves vary with the APIs.
 Some APIs, such as Vulkan,